Skip to content

 Since the model will need to be instantiated within Plato itself with model(), it should be provided as a partial function using functools.partial.

-If a custom DataSource is also needed for a custom training session, one can subclass from the base.DataSource class (assuming PyTorch is used as the framework), as in the following example (excerpt from examples/custom_model.py):
+If a custom DataSource is needed for a custom training session, one can subclass from the base.DataSource class.

 class DataSource(base.DataSource):